One of the most critical parts of growing mushrooms is the spawn phase. This is when your mycelium culture is at its highest risk of contamination.

 An alternative to micropore tape is polyfill.
 You can find this stuff in nearly any craft store or even inside an old pillow and it is a cheap, but effective, filter for your gas exchange.

 To use polyfill, simply grab a handful like seen below and cram it through your gas exchange hole.
 Cut the extra material off both sides to keep it clean and from rubbing up against your grain spawn.

 The last—and coolest—alternative for gas exchange are syringe filters.
-Similar to the rubber self-healing injection ports, these filters are going to give you the best protection against contaminants.
+Similar to rubber self-healing injection ports, these filters are going to give you the best protection against contaminants.

 Just glue it into your gas exchange hole and let it do the rest.
 Quick, effective, and just as cheap as the other gas exchange filter options.